IceHe/lib/README.md

     - Parcel.js : The zero configuration build tool for XXX - [parceljs.org](https://parceljs.org/)
         - Parcel starts with a great development experience, from starting a new project, to iterating and debugging, and shipping to production.

-TypeScript
+[TypeScript](/js/typescript/typescript.md) : JavaScript with syntax for types

-- [TypeScript](/js/typescript/typescript.md) : JavaScript with syntax for types - [typescriptlang.org](https://www.typescriptlang.org/)
+- Handbook
     - [Intro](/js/typescript/handbook/intro.md)
     - [Basics](/js/typescript/handbook/basics.md)
     - [Everyday Types](/js/typescript/handbook/everyday-types.md)